17 min read

 Real Estate

-Just as with insurers, AI-driven geospatial analytics is rapidly gaining the attention of the real estate industry , precisely because viable alternatives for fully understanding property risk are often not available, not granular enough, or are outdated.
-According to Deloitte, these technologies represent a quick, lean, and affordable way to gain an understanding of assets all the way down to zip code, neighborhood, and individual-address level.
-And this can dramatically enhance decision-making for interests throughout the real estate ecosystem, including the following.
+Just as with insurers, AI-driven geospatial analytics is rapidly gaining the real estate industry’s attention precisely because viable alternatives for fully understanding property risk are often unavailable, not granular enough, or are outdated.
+These technologies represent a quick, lean, and affordable way to understand assets all the way down to zip code, neighborhood, and individual-address level.

 – Loan Origination and Servicing

-Endless Additional Possibilities
+Emerging Applications: Endless Possibilities